angular/angular-cli/README.md

 ng build
 ```

-You can also add your own env files other than `dev` and `prod` by creating a
+You can also add your own env files other than `dev` and `prod` by doing the following:
+- create a `src/environments/environment.NAME.ts`
+- add `{ NAME: 'src/environments/environment.NAME.ts' }` to the the `apps[0].environments` object in `angular-cli.json`
-`src/app/environments/environment.{NAME}.ts` and use them by using the `--env=NAME`
-flag on the build/serve commands.
+- use them by using the `--env=NAME` flag on the build/serve commands.

 ### Bundling

-Builds created with the `-prod` flag via `ng build -prod` or `ng serve -prod` bundle
+All builds make use of bundling, and using the `--prod` flag in  `ng build --prod`
-all dependencies into a single file, and make use of tree-shaking techniques.
+or `ng serve --prod` will also make use of uglifying and tree-shaking functionality.

 ### Running unit tests